quelopes/HNSCC-network/README.md

     MATCH (m:MODULE)-[r0:Belong]-(g:GENE)-[r:PPI_interaction]-(h:GENE)-[r2:Belong]-(mo:MODULE)
     WHERE m.name="YellowHPV+" AND mo.name= "BlueHPV+"
     RETURN DISTINCT g, m, h, mo
+>
 ### Contact
-If you have any comment or question about this work which can improve its quality, please let us know!
+If you have any comments or questions about this work which can improve it, please let us know!
 Thanks ;-)

 **e-mail**: quelopes@gmail.com.
 <!-- Ask questions and please report any bug you find. -->